haoxiang14/portfolio-v2/content/articles/apubcc-journey.md

 Asia Pacific University Blockchain & Cryptocurrency Club (APUBCC), founded in 2021, has rapidly evolved into a vibrant hub for student blockchain enthusiasts and innovators.
 With over 600 members, 30+ partners, and a track record of hosting 30+ events, APUBCC provides a central hub for learning, sharing, and creating in the blockchain and cryptocurrencies space.

-Our mission is always clear: **to be the leading student hub for Web3 talent**, **fostering skills and creativity** to advance blockchain both locally and globally.
+Our mission has always been clear: **to be the leading student hub for Web3 talent**, **fostering skills and creativity** to advance blockchain both locally and globally.

 Guided by a dedicated committee of 30+ members, the club has nurtured notable Web3 contributors like: